Paulkit/local-gist-manager/README.md

 > This project is for local use and experimentation.
 I advise you **not to deploy it on the public Internet**—just play with it on your local machine. :)

+## 🏆 Best Practices for Using Local Gist Manager

+This project is designed for local experimentation.
+To use it securely and effectively, please follow these best practices:

+1. **Create a New Personal Access Token (Classic) with Least Privilege**
+   Generate your GitHub token at [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new) by selecting **Personal Access Tokens (classic)**.
+   - Give it a descriptive name.
+   - Set an expiration date to enhance security.
+   - **Select only the `gist` checkbox with "Create gists" permission** to follow the principle of least privilege.
+   - Copy the token; you won’t be able to see it again after leaving the page.

+2. **Do Not Store Credentials or Sensitive Data in Your Gists**
+   Avoid placing any personal credentials, tokens, or sensitive information inside your gists to prevent accidental exposure.

+3. **Use the App Locally and Avoid Public Deployment**
+   Since the app manages your GitHub token, it is safer to run it locally or on trusted private environments like Cloudflare Pages with proper environment variable configurations.

+4. **Manage Your Token Securely**
+   Use the app’s token management feature to set or clear your token as needed.
+Never commit your token to version control or share it publicly.

+By adhering to these practices, you minimize security risks and ensure a smooth, secure experience managing your GitHub Gists locally.

 ---

 ## 📚 One-day Complete Project Series